rob3315/stellacode/docs/sources/installation.rst

         git clone https://plmlab.math.cnrs.fr/rrobin/stellacode.git    #clone the repo
         cd stellacode/ #go to the new folder

 #.
-Create a virtual python environment with conda with the needed package:
+Create a virtual python environment with conda with the needed packages:
     ::

         # create a new virtual environment named stellacode